transitionnetwork/transitionnetwork.org-d6.profile/README.md

 transitionnetwork.org-d6.profile
 ================================

-A simple repository containing only the install profile and build files.
+A simple repository containing Drush makefiles and other Aegir scripts.

+** Needs renaming really, Probably to transitionnetwork_aegir **